devops-cohort/jelle/README.md

 <a name="depl"></a>
 ## Deployment

-A webhook linked to the GitHub feature branch (can also be linked to the master branch if desired) allows for the continouos building and deployment of the web app through a Jenkins server, which is triggered whenever an update is pushed to GitHub.
+A webhook linked to the GitHub feature branch (can also be linked to the master branch if desired) allows for the continouos building and deployment of the web app through a Jenkins server (hosted on a GCP instance), which is triggered whenever an update is pushed to GitHub.
+An instance on the GCP cloud platform containing a mySQL instance hosted the database and was linked to another GCP instance hosting the Flask application.

 ![Deployment Pipeline](/Documentation/CI_Pipeline.jpeg)
 <a name="tech"></a>